Mike McIntyre: Constituent services

 Constituent service was a top priority for McIntyre.
 Through both the Washington and district offices, McIntyre and his staff worked to help veterans obtain medals earned during their service, assist senior citizens with their social security or Medicare benefits, aid citizens in obtaining a passport for travel, or personally welcome constituents to the nation's capital.

 McIntyre placed a sign in the entry area of his office that stated: "This Office Belongs to the People of the Seventh Congressional District."

 Healthcare

+McIntyre voted against both the initial House version of the Affordable Care Act (ACA) and the final Senate-approved version.
+After Republicans took control of the House of Representatives following the 2010 midterm elections, McIntyre was one of three Democrats who voted to repeal the ACA in 2011.
+He did so again in 2013, standing as one of only two Democrats to vote for the law's repeal.

 During his time in office, McIntyre was a member and former co-chairman of the House Rural Health Care Coalition which advocates for advancing rural priorities in health care.
 Additionally, he was a member of several Congressional caucuses that worked to prevent disease and secure research funding including the Congressional Community Pharmacy Caucus, Congressional Diabetes Caucus, the House Cancer Caucus, the House Vision Caucus, and the Youth Sports Caucus.

 For his work on rural health care initiatives, McIntyre has been named a "Super Hero" six times by the National Association of Community Health Centers.
 He was also presented with the National Rural Health Association’s Legislative award in 2000 (as one of five Representatives) and in 2003 (as the only Representative) for demonstrating great dedication to the health of rural Americans.

+Immigration

+Throughout his tenure, McIntyre consistently held a conservative anti-immigration stance that often aligned more with Republicans than with his own Democratic Party.
+Leading up to the 2012 general election, McIntyre was endorsed by the Americans for Legal Immigration PAC (ALIPAC), a political action committee frequently promoted by white supremacists and anti-Semites.
+ALIPAC chose to endorse McIntyre over his Republican opponent, noting that McIntyre "co-sponsored legislation to reject all forms of amnesty for illegal immigrants, opposes President Barack Obama's 'deferred action' amnesty, attends anti-illegal immigration events and has made border security a top campaign issue."
+In response to the endorsement, McIntyre sent out a press release approving it.